Wbwren/Personal-portfolio/README.md

 ## Credits
 ### Ackknowledgments
-* [Stackoverflow](https://stackoverflow.com/) as a resouce for learning and troubleshooting.
+* [Stackoverflow](https://stackoverflow.com/) as a resource for learning and troubleshooting.
 * Thank you to Alex Knight, Daria Nepriakhina, Possessed Photography and Jesper Aggergaard on [Unsplash](https://unsplash.com/) for the images.
-* [Kevin Powell's YouTube channel](https://www.youtube.com/user/KepowOb) for css tips and tricks.
+* [Kevin Powell's YouTube channel](https://www.youtube.com/user/KepowOb) for CSS tips and tricks.
-* A special thank you to my mentor Brian Macharia for being so genourous with his time and provding excellent guidence throughout the process.
+* A special thank you to my mentor Brian Macharia for being so generous with his time and providing excellent guidance throughout the process.